About Prep Team

 Prep Team Cost: $325.
 Includes a team hat for first time registrants

-Gear rental: Available for the season at a cost of $75 rental, $150 deposit for a complete set, or $50 rental and $100 deposit for either classic or skate gear.
+Gear rental: Available for the season at a cost of $75 rental for a complete set, or $50 rental for either classic or skate gear.
 We will begin handing out rental gear the week of December 9.
 (If using some of your gear and some of ours please plan for compatibility – our gear is NNN).
 We encourage families to purchase gear for your child once they stop growing for the best fit and comfort.

-TO REGISTER: You can now REGISTER ONLINE or Print and send us the Registraion Form 2016-17 and tuition fee.
+TO REGISTER: You can now REGISTER ONLINE or Print and send us the GNST Registration Form 2017-18 and tuition fee.
 Whichever way you register, please print and send/bring us the completed Health History Form by the first practice (If you completed the health history for summer we do not need a new one unless there are changes we should know about).

 Prep Team Gear List